New Jersey Surgeon Saves Teen’s Hand After Near Amputation by Train

 About Dr. Russell Ashinoff

-Dr. Ashinoff is a part of the medical team at the Institute for Advanced Reconstruction at the Plastic Surgery Center, which is comprised of a group of surgeons who are highly skilled in nerve transplantation and advanced reconstruction.
+Dr. Ashinoff is a part of the medical team at the Institute for Advanced Reconstruction at the Plastic Surgery Center, which is comprised of a group of plastic surgeons in NJ, NY, and PA who are highly skilled in nerve transplantation and advanced reconstruction.
 They perform a number of unique operations to help patients suffering from life-altering medical conditions who are often told there are no treatment options available.
 Some of these conditions that the Plastic Surgery Center treats include:

 - Paralysis resulting from accidents and strokes